Pinball Clemons

 Michael Lutrell "Pinball" Clemons OOnt MSM (born January 15, 1965) is an American-Canadian sports executive and former running back and return specialist who serves as general manager for the Toronto Argonauts of the Canadian Football League (CFL).
-He is considered by many to be one of the greatest and most famous Argos players of all time, as well as one of the most popular professional athletes in the history of Toronto.
+He is considered by many to be one of the greatest and most famous Argonauts players of all time, as well as one of the most popular professional athletes in the history of Toronto.

-A native of Dunedin, Florida, Clemons played college football at the College of William & Mary and was drafted in the eighth round of the 1987 NFL Draft by the Kansas City Chiefs.
+A native of Dunedin, Florida, Clemons played college football at the College of William & Mary and was drafted in the eighth round of the 1987 NFL draft by the Kansas City Chiefs.
 After two years in the NFL, Clemons joined the Argonauts in 1989, playing with them for twelve seasons where he was a two-time All-Star and a three-time Grey Cup Champion.
-After retiring from playing, he twice served as their head coach before becoming an administrator, since winning three more Grey Cups.
+After retiring from playing, he twice served as their head coach before becoming an administrator, since winning five more Grey Cups.
 His no. 31 jersey is one of only four that have been retired by the Argonauts.

 Early life

-Clemons was born and raised in Dunedin, Florida to an 18-year-old single mother, Anna Marie Bryant, who had just graduated from a segregated high school.
+Clemons was born on January 15, 1965, in Dunedin, Florida, to an 18-year-old single mother, Anna Marie Bryant, who had just graduated from a segregated high school.
 His father, Willie Clemons, lived an hour and a half away from them while finishing up his university education and later became a school teacher.

 Clemons started playing football at age 8 with the Dunedin Golden Eagles, a youth organization co-ordinated by the Police Athletic League.

 Clemons and his mother lived in public housing across the street from the city's sewer plant until he was 14 years old.
 At this point in Clemons' life, his mother married his stepfather and would also become the first African-American to get an administrative job for the City of Dunedin.

 Clemons's mother was also a heavy influence in him becoming a devout Christian as she was also a clerk at a Baptist church in Dunedin.
 Clemons and his family currently attend the Meeting House in Oakville, Ontario.

 Clemons later formed a relationship with his father, Willie, during his college years.
 Even then, the relationship between him and his father was more like a nephew to an uncle, being limited to visits during his family vacations down in Florida and regular phone calls.
 Willie was also invited to the 2003 CFL Eastern Division semi-final game his son was coaching in Toronto vs. the B.C.
 Lions, marking the first time his father had actually seen him in any capacity with the Argonauts.
 Shortly afterwards, his father died.

 College career

-Clemons graduated with a degree in economics from the College of William & Mary where he played running back and return specialist on the football team, as well as playing varsity soccer for a year.
+Clemons played college football at the College of William and Mary, where he played as a running back and return specialist on the football team, as well as playing varsity soccer for a year.
 In his four-year college football career, he compiled 4,778 all-purpose yards and was named a Division I-AA all-American.